ckxng/racingweb/README.md

     6 7 8
     9 1 2

-However, importing a pre-generated race will also be supported in a future version.
-This will allow for races generated by [Young and Pope Perfect-N Chart Generator](http://stanpope.net/ppngen.html) to be used.
+However, FOUR lane races with 4-13 participants are treated in a different manner.
+In these cases, the heat configuration from [Young and Pope Perfect-N Chart Generator](http://stanpope.net/ppngen.html) is used instead.
+When more than 13 cars are present in the roster, the lane configuration for a 13 car race is used.
+Lanes are still shuffled to reduce the instances of a car racing in subsequent heats.

 ## Docs